DipakShrestha18/useful-commands/Python.md

 **Dictionaries** - are data types that allow storage of key and value, dictionary are mutable but dictionary key are immutable because key needs to hashable.

 **List Comprehensions** - are a unique way to create lists in Python.
 A list comprehension consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses.
 The expressions can be any kind of Python object.

+**Generator expressions** - are a more advanced concept.
+A generator is a type of iterable object - like a list, you can iterate through each element - however, unlike a list, generators evaluate elements on demand, instead of assembling them all at once.
+A generator comprehension looks just like a list comprehension, except we use parentheses instead of brackets.